josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/👑_Ownership_Control/👑_soft_power_accountability_gap.md

 - [HM Treasury — Annual Report and Accounts 2025–26](https://www.gov.uk/government/publications/hm-treasury-annual-report-and-accounts-2025-to-2026/annual-report-and-accounts-of-hm-treasury-year-to-the-31-march-2026)

 - [House of Commons Committee of Public Accounts — The Sovereign Grant](https://publications.parliament.uk/pa/cm201314/cmselect/cmpubacc/665/665.pdf)

-### Citation Notes

-[^1]: The [Cabinet Manual](https://www.gov.uk/government/publications/cabinet-manual) describes the Sovereign’s constitutional role and the conventions through which formal powers are ordinarily exercised on ministerial advice.
-Constitutional convention and legal power should not be collapsed into a claim that the Sovereign has no formal functions.
-[^2]: The Royal Household’s accounts of [State Visits](https://www.royal.uk/what-is-a-state-visit), [diplomacy](https://www.royal.uk/the-king-and-diplomacy) and [the Royal Family’s role](https://www.royal.uk/the-role-of-the-royal-family) state that official overseas activity is advised, invited or requested through government, particularly the FCDO.
-These pages are institutional descriptions and do not independently evaluate downstream effects.
-[^3]: Charity law assigns governance duties to trustees.
-See the Charity Commission’s [guidance on conflicts of interest](https://www.gov.uk/government/publications/identifying-and-managing-conflicts-of-interest-in-a-charity-cc29/conflicts-of-interest-a-guide-for-charity-trustees).
-The precise authority of a patron depends upon the organisation’s governing documents and actual arrangements; the title alone should not be treated as trusteeship.
-[^4]: See the NAO’s [*Royal Household spending and accountability*](https://www.nao.org.uk/reports/royal-household-spending-and-accountability/), the Commons Library’s [*Finances of the Monarchy*](https://commonslibrary.parliament.uk/research-briefings/cbp-9807/), and the [Sovereign Grant Act 2011](https://www.legislation.gov.uk/ukpga/2011/15/contents).
-These establish substantial financial accountability arrangements; the node’s narrower question concerns influence effects not necessarily captured by expenditure audit.
-[^5]: [Section 37 of the Freedom of Information Act 2000](https://www.legislation.gov.uk/ukpga/2000/36/section/37), as amended through the [Constitutional Reform and Governance Act 2010](https://www.legislation.gov.uk/ukpga/2010/25/contents), protects specified categories of information involving the Sovereign, Royal Family and Royal Household.
-The scope and whether an exemption is absolute or qualified depend upon the statutory category; this node does not treat all royal-related information as categorically inaccessible.

 ---